-KANSAS CITY, Mo. — Kansas City, Missouri police officers on patrol Tuesday night witnessed a hit-and-run crash that critically injured one person.
+KANSAS CITY, Mo. — Kansas City, Missouri, police officers on patrol Tuesday night witnessed a hit-and-run crash that critically injured one person.

-Two Metro Patrol Division officers were stopped at a red light in their marked patrol vehicle at East 75th Street and the Paseo, according to a police department news release.
+Two Metro Patrol officers were stopped at a red light in their marked patrol vehicle at East 75th Street and The Paseo when they saw a pedestrian crossing Paseo from the west side of the street to the east side.

-No word late Tuesday night about the make, model and color of the car that hit the victim or any information about the driver of the hit-and-run vehicle.
+No word late Tuesday night about the make, model and color of the car that hit the victim, or any information about the driver of the hit-and-run vehicle.

 This is a developing story.
 Check back for updates.